 Directors > Ramaa Mosley

-She has since become a vocal advocate for girl and women’s rights around the world, including launching the U.S. social media campaign behind #BringBackOurGirls.
-In 2015, Mosley once again won an “Audience Choice Award” for her dance short film Attention
+Since then, she has been a vocal advocate for girl and women’s rights around the world, launching the U.S. social media campaign for #BringBackOurGirls to raise awareness of the Chibok schoolgirl kidnapping in Nigeria.

 Mosley directed and co-wrote her second feature film, Lost Child aka Tatterdemalion, purchased by Breaking Glass and released theatrically in 2018.
 The dramatic thriller was shot in the Ozarks and stars Levin Rambin, Taylor John Smith and Jim Parrack.
 It won Best Narrative Feature at Kansas City FilmFest and Best Actress at the 64th Taormina Film Fest in Italy.

 Mosley was selected for NBC’s Female Forward Program and directed an episode of Blindspot, “Though This Be Madness, Yet There Is Method In’t,“ which aired in February 2019.
 She is also the founder of Adolescent Content, a global Creative GenZ Studio.
 Most recently, she spoke on a Women in Media panel at Sundance and will lead a SXSW panel this spring called “The Future of Gender Identities in Art and Media.”